wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 1. __Computation__: Accepts a set of _input_ `(key, value)` pairs and produces a set of _output_ `(key, value)` pairs.

 2. __Map__: A user defined function that takes input pairs and produces a set of _intermediate_ `(key, value)` pairs.
-The MapReduce library groups all of these intermediate values associated with the same intermediate key, _I_, and passes them to the reduce function.
+The MapReduce library groups all of these intermediate values associated with the same intermediate key, `I`, and passes them to the reduce function.

 3. __Reduce__:  Is a user defined function that accepts an intermediate key, `I`, and a set of values for that key.
-It merges the values together.
-Typically zero or one output values are produced by any _Reduced_ invocation.
+It then merges the values together.
-(The list of values are passed by an iterator to deal with memory availability.)
+Typically zero or one output values are produced by any _Reduce_ invocation.

 The above computational process has the following type associations: